chaturya07/Emo_tune/docs/spotify_setup.md

 If your Client Secret is ever exposed:

-1. Go to **Spotify Developer Dashboard → Your App**.
+1. Go to **Spotify Developer Dashboard → Your App**
-2. Click **Regenerate Secret**.
+2. Click **Regenerate Secret**
-3. Update the `.env` file with the new secret.
+3. Update the `.env` file with the new secret
-4. Restart backend or redeploy your app.
+4. Restart backend or redeploy your app

 ---